 Midwifery is a career that allows you to use your head, your hands, and your heart.
 Working as a midwife requires resourcefulness and adaptability.
-Working with women and their families during the childbearing year offers many satisfactions as well as challenges.
+Working with clients and their families during the childbearing year offers many satisfactions as well as challenges.

-Highly trained health professionals, midwives are required to have a four-year university degree, must qualify for registration with the College of Midwives of Ontario (CMO), and are expected to engage in lifelong learning.
+Highly trained health professionals, midwives are required to have a four-year university degree, must qualify for registration with the College of Midwives of Ontario (CMO), external link, and are expected to engage in lifelong learning.
 Midwives need a thorough understanding of normal and complex conditions affecting pregnancy, birth, and the postpartum care of women and the newborn.
 They must draw on a large body of knowledge and sometimes make clinical judgments under stressful or emergency situations.
 Midwives participate in health care planning and policy making at local, national and international levels.

 The Ontario model of midwifery is based on three principles: